 Are there any side effects?

 Benadryl is thought to be quite safe for dogs.
-However, if your Frenchie is taking other medications at the very same time, they may have a sensitivity to it.
+However, if your Frenchie is taking other medications simultaneously, they may be sensitive to it.
 Consult your veterinarian first.

 Side effects are possible with any medication.
-Serious side effects from Benadryl are extremely rare, but you really should always be on the lookout for any unforeseen side effect.
-Some side effect can be:
+Serious side effects from Benadryl are extremely rare, but you really should always be on the lookout for any unforeseen side effects.
+Some side effects can be: